Russian Dalian: Development

-In the first phase from 1899–1902 two main wharves were built capable of berthing twenty-five ships of 1000 tons.
+In the first phase from 1899 to 1902 two main wharves were built capable of berthing twenty-five ships of 1000 tons.
 The wharves were never completed by the time the Japanese seized control of the city in 1905 in the wake of the Russo-Japanese War.
 But by 1902 much of the wharf construction had been completed and that year over 900 ships from eight countries docked in the new facilities.
 Nevertheless, considering the existence of a large Russian port at Vladivostok, as well as a better developed Chinese port at nearby Yingkou (Newchwang), Dalniy had its detractors, who dubbed it Lishny ("superfluous").
-In any case, from a maritime standpoint, the major attraction of the location for the Russians was as a naval - rather than a commercial - port.
+In any case, from a maritime standpoint, the major attraction of the location for the Russians was as a naval—rather than a commercial—port.

 The Russian development of the city by necessity involved the uprooting of the location's original Chinese inhabitants.
 In the summer of 1899, this sparked an angry riot in which Chinese attacked the railway office with stones, dragging away the Chinese clerks and interpreters working for the Russians.
 Nevertheless, the city's development also brought opportunities, and during the years of Russian tenureship tens of thousands of Chinese migrated into the area.

 In terms of the railroad, construction linking Dalniy with Harbin was begun apace and by January 1903 the rail link between the two cities was complete.
-In February 1903 the first express train arrived in Dalniy from Harbin and by that August Dalniy was successfully linked by rail to the Russian homeland.
+In February 1903, the first express train arrived in Dalniy from Harbin and by that August Dalniy was successfully linked by rail to the Russian homeland.

-By 1904 enough progress had been made on the development of the city to embolden the Comte Cassini, Russian minister to the United States, to declare that “Harbin and Dalniy are monuments to Russian progressiveness and civilization.”
+By 1904, enough progress had been made on the development of the city to embolden the Comte Cassini, Russian minister to the United States, to declare that “Harbin and Dalniy are monuments to Russian progressiveness and civilization.”